 The Governing Body will not tolerate dishonesty on the part of any Governor, School- appointed employee or any person or organisation involved in any way with the school.
 Where fraud or corruption is detected the school will rigorously pursue appropriate action against the persons concerned including legal and/or disciplinary action, and wherever possible and deemed appropriate, will take action to recover any losses suffered.

 The Governing Body and the school are committed to working constructively with the police and other relevant agencies in relation to combating fraud, corruption and financial impropriety within the school or within the wider public sector.

+PROCEDURES

+It is often the alertness of employees and the public to possible fraud and corruption that brings these to light, and the school has in place arrangements to ensure that such information is properly dealt with.
+These arrangements are set out in the financial regulations and staff code of conduct.

+The latter is published to all staff annually.

+Any employee that suspects fraud or corruption has a duty to report their suspicions, in accordance with the Whistle Blowing Policy.

+Where external third parties become aware of or become concerned about the possibility of any fraud and corruption, they should report their concerns promptly to the school.
+In the first instance to the Head Teacher or Business Manager.

+All reports of suspected fraud, bribery or corruption will be formally investigated by the Head Teacher or Business Manager, or Chair of Governors should suspicions relate to these post holders.

+The Head Teacher, in consultation with the Chair of Governors where appropriate, will decide whether any matter should be referred to the police for further investigation or whether disciplinary proceedings should be taken against any employee in accordance with established procedures.

 Awareness